gucsantana/mtg-collectron/README.md

 Allows users to import cards with the Moxfield export syntax, or export and import their entire collection as JSON-stringified text.
 Storage is local, no plans for adding accounts or databases.

+'Card Finder' checks which versions of a card you have in your stock, if any.

 # Upcoming Features and Improvements

 Logos, introductory text and other such niceties.

 Better formatting on mobile.

-'Card Finder' to check which versions of a card you have in your stock, if any.

 # Known Issues

-The percent tracker isn't playing all too nice for me.
-Don't trust it that much yet.

-Certain sets, like 'Universes Within', break on trying to load them.
-Gotta improve the search syntax.
+Certain sets, like 'Universes Within', load no cards.
+Not sure what I need to add to the syntax.

-I've noticed a few cards missing from sets, like the normal version of the set-specific Jumpstart pack cards (for instance, Geology Enthusiast in BRO).